Hybrid Beamforming with Widely-spaced-array for Multi-user Cross-Near-and-Far-Field Communications: System and Channel Models

 \subsection{Problem Formulation}

-Based on the system model of the MU-WSA architecture in both FC and SC systems, the beamformers can be designed to maximize the sum SE.
-Moreover, the subarray spacing $d_s$ and the number of subarrays $K$ need to be investigated since they have a significant impact on the system performance~\cite{InterIntra}.
-On one hand, as analyzed in Sec. \ref{section_Channel_Model}, the rank of the channel matrix is directly related to $K$, thus affecting the SDoF and the sum SE.
-On the other hand, the values of $K$ and $d_s$ affect the position of each antenna, and the channel matrix will change accordingly, resulting in better or worse sub-channels.
-In practice, due to the space constraint, the size of the BS array aperture must be smaller than a certain threshold, e.g., between $0.2$m and $1.2$m~\cite{InterIntra,Theory}.
-Therefore, the optimization problem aims to jointly design the $(K,d_s)$ pair along with the hybrid precoders and combiners to maximize the sum SE.
-Based on (\ref{eq:SE_u}) and the constraints, the overall optimization problem for FC can be formulated as
+In MU-WSA architecture, the subarray spacing $d_s$ and the number of subarrays $K$ need to be investigated since they have a significant impact on the system performance~\cite{InterIntra}.
+On one hand, as analyzed in Sec.~\ref{section_Channel_Model}, the rank of the channel matrix is directly related to $K$, thus affecting the SDoF and the sum SE.
+On the other hand, the values of $K$ and $d_s$ affect the positions of each antenna and each subarray, which further influence the transmission distance $D_p^{uk}$ and the array response vectors $\mathbf{a}_{tp}^{uk}$ and $\mathbf{a}_{rp}^{uk}$ of the channel matrix in eq. (\ref{user_channel}).

+Specifically, by denoting the bottom right antenna as the reference antenna of each subarray, the position of the first subarray can be written as $p_1 = (0,0,h_t)$, where $h_t$ denotes the height of the BS.
+For simplicity, we assume the number of antennas in each subarray on the x- and z-axis are the same, which equals $n = \sqrt{\frac{N_t}{K}}$.
+Therefore, the distance between different subarrays on the x- and z-axis are also the same, which can be calculated as $d = \frac{(n-1)}{2}\lambda+d_s$.
+We denote the position of the $k^{\mathrm{th}}$ subarray as $p_k = (x_k,0,z_k)$.
+Then, based on the geometry shown in Fig.~\ref{Fig. model}, we can derive